 “I just went to the salon to get a manicure and they asked me if I wanted my mustache waxed!!
-I do NOT have a mustache!!! [angry-face]”.
+I do NOT have a mustache!!!
+(It’s true.
+She doesn’t.)

-“Oh, but I didn’t say you have a moustache!
-I just said it looks like you have a moustache..”
+“But I didn’t say you had a moustache!” she said defensively.
+“I just said it looks like you have a moustache…”